Night Lights in Your Child’s Room: What to Consider

 It’s important to note that the fear of the dark doesn’t develop until your child is in their toddler years and their imagination has begun to develop.
 In the infant months, your child isn’t afraid of the dark.
 Remember, your womb was absolutely dark, and they were perfectly safe and happy there.

-Chances are, if your infant seems afraid of the dark, it’s likely another issue that’s going on, and we can always
+Chances are, if your infant seems afraid of the dark, it’s likely another issue that’s going on, and we can always set up a consultation

 to figure out what it seems to be.